JFLarvoire/SysToolsLib/README.md

 ### System Tools

 This Library contains many command-line tools for managing Windows and Unix (Ex: Linux, MacOS) systems.
-I've built them over 30 years, both for work and for home projects.
+I've built them over 30 years, both for work at HP then HPE, and for home projects.
 Some of these tools have unique capabilities, that I hope Windows and Unix power users will find useful.

 Major highlights: